tommytimmytony/ai110-module3tinker-themoodmachine-starter/README.md

 - When debugging, print tokens, scores, or intermediate choices.
 - Ask an AI assistant to help create edge case posts or unusual wording.
 - Try examples that mislead or confuse your model.
 Failure cases teach you the most.

+---

+## Instructor Summary

+The big idea here is that a classifier is only as good as the signal you give it — word lists, training data, and scoring logic all bake in assumptions, and those assumptions show up in every prediction.
+Students tend to get tripped up most on `score_text`, where they have to figure out how to turn per-word scores into a single label without writing thresholds that fall apart on short or weird inputs.
+AI was actually pretty helpful for brainstorming edge cases (slang, sarcasm, emoji soup) and for demystifying what `CountVectorizer` is doing under the hood — but it went sideways when students asked it to fix a wrong prediction, since it would patch the one example instead of helping them think about what was missing from the data.
+A good nudge when someone is stuck: have them print out the token list and score for a misclassified post, then ask, "What would the model need to see in the data for this to come out differently?"